vk2diy/mister-muller/README.md

 I twisted the motor coil pairs before soldering so that crosstalk would be minimized.

+Because the connections were quite fiddly, it was necessary to buy a 'third hand' soldering tool to help hold the wire in place during the operation.

 #### Power supply

 I found an existing AC220V to DC24V power supply lying around that was capable of outputting 5A which should be more than enough to run the system.
 It probably came from an old screen or appliance.